MohammedSubhan64/Fire_Detection_Using_Yolov5/README.md

 # Fire_Detection_Using_Yolov5
-Fire Detection using yolov5 - It takes an image or video or web cam screen as input and detects fire in it by using Yolov5 Object localization Algorithm and Streamlit as Interface
+Fire Detection using YOLOv5 involves utilizing the YOLOv5 object localization algorithm to identify and locate the fire in various input sources such as images, videos, or webcam screens.
+The integration of Streamlit provides a user-friendly interface to interact with the system, allowing users to input images, videos, or live webcam feeds for real-time fire detection using YOLOv5's object localization capabilities.
+The results are then displayed through the Streamlit interface, providing a convenient and accessible way to detect fire in different visual inputs.